valdiman/PUF_PAS_Model/README.md

 PUF_PAS_Effective_Volume_ModelVFinal.R

 There is no need to link the data in these scripts, it is already incorporated it.
+After running any of the meteorological scripts, new forders will be created in the Output/Data folder, i.e., isd_light and MERRA.
+Similarly, after running any of the PUF_PAS scripts, a new folder will be created in the Output/Data/Results, isd_light and MERRA too.